 Having been working for 30 years mostly as brass and crystal chandeliers producer we managed thousands of different projects, hence gained enough courage to develop chandelier classification across art styles to clarify our range.

-Our classification is aimed to be understandable end users.
+Our classification is aimed to be understandable.
 Not only for precise art experts or Oxford’s Art History faculty’s alumnus.
 We believe that art ought to be close to the human soul and intuitively understandable.
 After all, our customers are focused on finding a perfect detail for interior…

 Sophisticated and intricate ornaments, a wide variety of pastel colors, giant spaces… this was briefly about baroque buildings’ interiors.
 Same with chandeliers.
 We are fairly confident that luminaire in this style is expected to represent a spirit of luxury and permissiveness and radiate a sense of high quality, as a bottle of old exquisite wine.